Tatang94/gen-z/replit.md

   - SQLite database functioning correctly with all data persistence
   - All existing features and functionality preserved during migration
   - Application fully operational and ready for continued development
+- July 12, 2025.
+Created simplified PHP version for easy deployment:
+  - Combined all PHP components into single index-simple.php file
+  - Integrated database setup, API endpoints, and frontend UI in one file
+  - Uses SQLite for simplicity and portability
+  - Includes sample Indonesian user data and posts
+  - Complete social media functionality in one standalone file
+  - Mobile-responsive design with modern UI components
 ```

 ## User Preferences